Kweffle/Multiple-Instance/README.md

 Running multiple Roblox instances may violate Roblox’s TOS.
 Use responsibly — I am not responsible for any bans, warnings, or account actions.

+Some antivirus programs **may flag this tool as suspicious**.
+It's a FALSE Positive!
+It's due to the tool's need to manipulate process handles in order for it to allow multiple roblox instances.
+The source code is fully visible and auditable.
+You may need to add an exclusion in your antivirus.

 ## 🧑‍💻 Contributing
 It's open source, make any changes or adjustments that you want, if you do release a version of it to the public, please credit me!